Secure Broadband: Get connected with LGfL Safeguarding Offer: Apply for Monitoring

 What does neglect look like?

-• A 14-year-old with everything they could wish for materially and physically, but given little love, warmth or interaction from parents
+• A 14-year-old with everything they could wish for physically, but given little love, warmth or interaction from parents due to demanding careers

-• A 9-year-old who is morbidly obese due to high calorie intake, where parent/carers do not follow the dietician’s advice to reduce the child’s weight
+• A child who is morbidly obese due to high calorie intake, where carers do not follow the dietician’s advice to reduce the child’s weight

 1 in 10 children experience neglect